rowanoulton/bowler/README.md

 For development, I recommend use of the watch task (`gulp watch`).
 It will build and re-run tests whenever you make changes to the source Javascript files (tests included).

+#### Areas for improvement

+- Rendering: The current implementation of rendering is super crude.
+It redraws the entire list of frames after each move which leaves much room for improvement
+- Cumulative scoring: At present, each frame only renders its own score.
+Typically, bowling scorers show a cumulative total in each frame
+- Functional tests

 #### License